signalfx/signalflow-cli/README.rst

   This output will keep streaming unless a fixed stopped time has been specified (which can be either in the past or in the future).

-  CSV output is the default output type for non-interactive mode.

 - ``graph``; generates CSV data and renders it as a graph in a window.